 Computers, Privacy & the Constitution

-Collective Bargaining as an Anti-Surveillance Strategy
+Collective Bargaining as an Anti-Surveillance Strategy (Second Draft)

 -- By MichaelSosnick - 20 Mar 2025

-We scroll Instagram our smart-ass phones.
+We scroll Instagram on our smart-ass phones.
 We share Google Photos on our laptops made by the King of the Undead-now-Dead.
 These are choices—like ordering a Big Mac, bad for our health, and like driving without a seatbelt, bad for our safety.
 Just like eating the Big Mac, we make these choices out of (perceived) convenience, and implicitly choose to suffer the consequences down the line.

-Bargaining and Striking
+Bargaining and Striking for Privacy

 You are entitled to restrict access to your paper if you want to.
 But we all derive immense benefit from reading one another's work, and I hope you won't feel the need unless the subject matter is personal and its disclosure would be harmful or undesirable.
 To restrict access to your paper simply delete the "#" character on the next two lines: